 "Kickstarter is much more real-time: you're matching supply and demand instead of having a capitalist speculate on future value [As for Bitcoin], I'm not looking at a currency that you're trying to hoard; you're not investing in a currency, but rather using a currency merely to promote transactions so that you can get the stuff you want and do the stuff you want."

-How can we read the humanism Rushkoff is arguing for in the context of Bitcoin?
-What is the effect of humans interfacing with inanimate objects - does it lead to the presentism and present shock he's talking about?
+How can we understand the humanism Rushkoff is arguing for in the context of Bitcoin?
+Does the notion of humans interfacing with inanimate objects in itself lead to the presentism and present shock he's talking about?

-💡 Imagine we used open protocols for money to ensure that no-one ever needs money again?
+Imagine if we used open protocols for money to ensure that no-one ever needs money again?
 That would be a true redefinition of wealth.
-That would be a story worth writing home about.
+That would be a story worth writing home about!

 Of course, it might take multiple global crises to get people to this point, but living in hope remains - at the least - a better psychological attitude than living in despair.